otrv4/otrv4/architecture-decisions/005-brace-key.md

 ### Context

-We acknowledge that there may be potential weaknesses in elliptic curves and that quantum computers may arrive earlier than we predict.
+We acknowledge that there may be potential weaknesses in elliptic curves and that quantum computers may arrive earlier than predicted.

 We propose an additional mechanism for protecting transcripts against post- conversation decryption.